 - I have a constant nagging feeling that we really need to beef up our emergency fund.
 The economy is doing pretty well, but it won’t be forever.
 Because of this, I’m leaning towards doing a balance transfer on the two cards I use each month for cash flow.

-All of things will have affect on our finances.
+All of these things will have affect on our finances.
 I’ll dig into these below in more detail.

 We had another decent month for stocks.
 We were able to add $2,750 to our Roth IRAs, and the overall increase was $3,300.
 Lending Club (LC) really struggled due to a revised Q4 estimate, but I think it will be fine in the long run.
 Kroger (KR) has been doing amazingly well since the latest quarterly report.
 It looks like their death due to Amazon was greatly exaggerated!